divyareddy083/divyareddy083/README.md

 ### 📬 Let’s Connect

-I'm open to internships, collaborations, and tech discussions.
+I’m actively seeking job opportunities, open to collaborations, and always excited to engage in tech discussions.
 Feel free to reach out — I’d love to connect!

 📧 **djreddy023@gmail.com**